sada-kubsad/sada-kubsad.github.io/_posts/2019-02-25-Group-in-SAML-to-SAP.markdown

 - Register via Portal > Enterprise Apps > Gallery Application
 - Register via Portal > App Registrations

-I choose the first option - Non-Gallery App because its easier to learn when you can completely customize the SAML token when compared to [SAP's Gallery Application](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/sapboc-tutorial).
+I choose the first option - Non-Gallery App because it is easier to learn when you can completely customize the SAML token when compared to [SAP's Gallery Application](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/sapboc-tutorial).
 Also, you can use the portal to customize the SAML tokens for [(Non-Gallery) Enterprise Apps](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-saml-claims-customization) compared to [App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-claims-mapping) Apps.

 Here is how to register the SAP Analytics Cloud in Azure AD: